nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

 Data Lakes came into existence because as companies started to realize the importance of data, they soon found out that they couldn't ingest data right away into their DWs but they didn't want to waste uncollected data when their devs hadn't yet finished developing the necessary relationships for a DW, so the Data Lake was born to collect any potentially useful data that could later be used in later steps from the very start of any new projects.

+How did it start?

+- Companies realized the value of data
+- Store and access data quickly
+- Cannot always define structure of data
+- Usefulness of data being realized later in the project lifecycle
+- Increase in data scientists
+- R&D on data products
+- Need for Cheap storage of Big data

 ## ETL vs ELT

 When ingesting data, DWs use the ***Export, Transform and Load*** (ETL) model whereas DLs use ***Export, Load and Transform*** (ELT).

-The main difference between them is the order of steps.
-In DWs, ETL (Schema on Write) means the data is _transformed_ (preprocessed, etc) before arriving to its final destination, whereas in DLs, ELT (Schema on read) the data is directly stored without any transformations and any schemas are derived when reading the data from the DL.
+The main difference between them is the order of steps:
+- In DWs, ETL (Schema on Write) means the data is _transformed_ (preprocessed, etc) before arriving to its final destination.
+(You define a well-defined schema, you define the relationships, and then you write the data)
+- In DLs, ELT (Schema on read) the data is directly stored without any transformations and any schemas are derived when reading the data from the DL.
+(You write the data first and determine the schema on the read)

 ## Data Swamp - Data Lakes gone wrong

 Data Lakes are only useful if data can be easily processed from it.
 Techniques such as versioning and metadata are very helpful in helping manage a Data Lake.
 A Data Lake risks degenerating into a ***Data Swamp*** if no such measures are taken, which can lead to:
 * No versioning of the data
-* Incompatible schemes for the same data
+* Incompatible schemes for the same data (e.g. today you are writing trip data using  Apache Avro and tomorrow in the same path in the same folder you are writing data as Parquet, his will make it very hard for the consumers to consume this data)
 * No metadata associated
-* Joins between different datasets are not possible
+* Joins between different datasets are not possible (because e.g. there is no foreign key available)

 ## Data Lake Cloud Providers